kxz/omnipresence/docs/api.rst

 .. describe:: ctcpquery

    Represents an unrecognized CTCP query wrapped in a PRIVMSG.
-   :py:attr:`~.Message.venue` is the nick or channel name of the recipient.
+   `~.Message.venue` is the nick or channel name of the recipient.
-   :py:attr:`~.Message.subaction` is the CTCP message tag.
+   `~.Message.subaction` is the CTCP message tag.
-   :py:attr:`~.Message.content` is a string containing any trailing arguments.
+   `~.Message.content` is a string containing any trailing arguments.

    .. note:: Omnipresence does not support mixed messages containing
       both normal and CTCP extended content.